 Once you are all set up with an account on the PokerBros app, we recommend trying the free-to-play gold lobby games to get a feel for the software.
 The gold-coin tables have the same interface as the private club tables.

 After you get get comfortable with the software, you probably want to find a private club so you can play for real money.

 There are many ways to find private clubs on PokerBros.
 The best way is probably to ask people you know and trust at your local card room or game.

 If you are unable to find a PokerBros club through someone you know personally, the next step would be to do some research online.
 A search for "PokerBros clubs" on Google, Facebook, Instagram or Reddit should return options for you to sort through.

-Should you end up contact some clubs you find online, we recommend exercising caution.
+Should you end up contacting some clubs you find online, we recommend exercising caution.
 There is no barrier to entry for starting a PokerBros club and some clubs are certainly more reputable than others.

-Look for reviews and posts on social media and see how long it takes for someone to respond to your inquiry and how the interact with you.
+Look for reviews and posts on social media and see how long it takes for someone to respond to your inquiry and how they interact with you.